 Animation RGB Composite HRV, HRV, IR10.8 (28 January, 07:00–12:15 UTC)

-The visible, infrared and water vapour images below show an example of high lee wave clouds (type 2) forming in the lee of the Massif Central (France) on 20 February.
+High lee wave clouds (type 2) formed in the lee of the Massif Central on 20 February 2002.

 Widespread lee waves over southern Europe